MainulDip/web3-study/blockchain-solidity-js/README.md

 * faucets: A crypto faucet lets users earn small crypto rewards by completing simple tasks.
 There are various kinds of crypto faucets, including bitcoin (BTC), Ethereum (ETH), and BNB faucets.
 * Gas: A unit of computational measurement.
 The more complex the transaction the more gas is used.
 "Gas unit price" * "Gas Used" = "Transaction Fee"
 * Genesis Block : The first block in a blockchain.
 No previous block before this exists
+* hash : unique fixed length string to identify a piece of data
+* hash algorithm: function that computes data into a quique hash
+* mining: The process of finding the "solution" to the blockchain "problem".
+Like find the matching "nonce" for a hash in a block.
+Nodes get paid for mining blocks.
+* block : A combination of nonce, previous unique hash, current unique hash and transactions that mined together.
+But implementation is different among different blockchain algorithm.
+* nonce : A "number used once" to find the solution to the blockchain problem (may be by bruteforcing, so heavey computation is used).
+It's also used to define the transaction numbr for an account/address.
+* Keccak-256: Ethereum's Cryptographic Hash Function
+* Elliptic Curve Digital Signature Algorithm: Used to generate public key based on private key on ETH
+* signature verificaiton: signature is hashed based on private key and can be verrified by public key
+* Gas | Block Rewards & EIP 1559:
+ - Base Gas Fee: that will cost/consumed by network fee
+ - Max Gas Fee : we are willing to pay
+ - Mas Priority : Max Gas Price + Tip for miners
+ - Brunt : total transaction fee - miner fee = Brunt (Network fee)

+* Input data: 0x
+* Node : A single instance in a decentralized network
 ## Step by Step Wallet Init and Transaction:
 * First thing is setting up the wallet (I.E: at Metamask).
 To separate workflow use brave. and install metamask's browser extension.